SquareGPS/navixy-api/docs/backend-api/resources/commons/tag/index.md

 ---
 title: Tag
-description: Contains tag object and API calls to interact with it.
+description: Tag is a label, or a key word that is used for a quick and easy search.
+They help find the needed places, geofences, employees, tasks, trackers, and vehicles.
+Contains tag object and API calls to interact with it.
 ---

 # Tag

+API path: `/tag`.

+Tag is a label, or a key word that is used for a quick and easy search.
+They help find the needed places, geofences, employees, tasks, trackers, and vehicles.
 Contains tag object and API calls to interact with it.

-API path: `/tag`.

 #### tag object